Windows Server 2003: Web

 Windows Server 2003 Web is meant for building and hosting Web applications, Web pages, and XML web services.
 It is designed to be used primarily as an IIS web server and provides a platform for developing and deploying XML Web services and applications that use ASP.NET technology.
 Domain controller and Terminal Services functionality are not included on Web Edition.
 However, Remote Desktop for Administration is available.
 Only 10 concurrent file-sharing connections are allowed at any moment.
 It is not possible to install Microsoft SQL Server and Microsoft Exchange software in this edition without installing Service Pack 1.
 Despite supporting XML Web services and ASP.NET, UDDI cannot be deployed on Windows Server 2003 Web.
 The .NET Framework version 2.0 is not included with Windows Server 2003 Web, but can be installed as a separate update from Windows Update.

 Windows Server 2003 Web supports a maximum of two physical processors and a maximum of 2 GB of RAM.
 It is the only edition of Windows Server 2003 that does not require any client access license (CAL) when used as the internet facing server front-end for Internet Information Services and Windows Server Update Services.
 When using it for storage or as a back-end with another remote server as the front-end, CALs may still be required.

 Standard

-Microsoft Windows Server 2003 Standard is aimed towards small to medium-sized businesses.
-Standard Edition supports file and printer sharing, offers secure Internet connectivity, and allows centralized desktop application deployment.
+Windows Server 2003 Standard is aimed towards small to medium-sized businesses.
+It supports file and printer sharing, offers secure Internet connectivity, and allows centralized desktop application deployment.
 A specialized variant for the x64 architecture was released in April 2005.
 The IA-32 variants supports up to four physical processors and up to 4 GB RAM; the x64 variant is capable of addressing up to 32 GB of RAM and also supports Non-Uniform Memory Access.